 - 2. Prohibited Substances.
-Prohibited substances" addressed by this policy include the following: - A. Illegally used controlled substances or drugs: Includes, but is not limited to: marijuana, except when prescribed in accordance with New Mexico law, amphetamines, methamphetamines, opiates, phencyclidine (PCP), and cocaine, as well as drugs not approved for medical use by the U.S. Drug Enforcement Administration or the U.S. Food and Drug Administration.
+Prohibited substances addressed by this policy include the following: - A. Illegally used controlled substances or drugs: Includes, but is not limited to: amphetamines, methamphetamines, opiates, phencyclidine (PCP), and cocaine, as well as drugs not approved for medical use by the U.S. Drug Enforcement Administration or the U.S. Food and Drug Administration.
 Illegal use includes use of any illegal drug, misuse of legally prescribed drugs, and use of illegally obtained prescription drugs.
 The collection agency shall adhere to all requirements outlined in 49 CFR, Part 40 DOT Guidelines in determining what constitutes a positive test. - B. Legal Drugs: The appropriate use of legally prescribed drugs and non-prescription medications is not prohibited.
 However, the use of any substance, including synthetic drugs, which carriers a warning label that indicates that mental functioning, motor skills, or judgment may be adversely affected shall be reported by the employee to their supervisor and medical advice shall be sought by both the employee and supervisor, as appropriate, before performing safety-sensitive functions.
 A legally prescribed drug means that an individual has a prescription or other written approval from a physician for the use of a drug in the course of medical treatment.
-The misuse or abuse of legal drugs while performing official business is prohibited. - C. Alcohol: The use of beverages or medications containing alcohol, subject to Paragraph 11.3(B) above.
+The misuse or abuse of legal drugs while performing official business is prohibited. - C. Alcohol: The use of beverages or medications containing alcohol, subject to Section 13.2B, as listed above. - D. Safety sensitive employees shall not use marijuana or cannabis, including prescribed medical cannabis, while employed with Roosevelt County. - E. No employee shall be under the influence of, or impaired by, alcohol or any drug, whether legal or illegal, while on duty with Roosevelt County.